mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/06_extract_manipulate_data.rst

 Nested Looping
 ==============

-This allows access to the individual bins in each spectrum. e.g. To sum the y-values in each spectrum:
+This allows access to the individual bins in each spectrum.
+E.g. to sum the y-values in each spectrum:

 .. code-block:: python